Danio sondhii Hora & Mukerji, 1934; Brachydanio sondhii (Hora & Mukerji, 1934)

-It’s a schooling species by nature and really should be kept in a group of at least 8-10 specimens.
-Maintaining it in decent numbers will not only make the fish less nervous but will result in a more effective, natural-looking display.
-Males will also display their best colours as they compete with one other for female attention.
+Maintaining it in decent numbers will not only make the fish less nervous but result in a more effective, natural-looking display, while males will also display their best colours as they compete with one other for female attention.

 Sexually mature females should be rounder-bellied, less colourful and a little larger than males.

-The water itself should be of slightly acidic to neutral pH with a temperature towards the upper end of the range suggested above.
-An air-powered sponge filter or air stone(s) should also be included to provide oxygenation and water movement.
+The water itself should be of slightly acidic to neutral pH with a temperature towards the upper end of the range suggested above, and an air-powered sponge filter or air stone(s) should also be included to provide oxygenation and water movement.

 In recent years it’s become commonplace to refer to the stripes on the body and fins of danionins as follows:

 - P stripe: or ‘pigment stripe‘ is the central, dark, lateral stripe on the body which extends into the caudal-fin in some species.
 Stripes above it are numbered P+1, P+2, etc., and those beneath P-1, P-2, P-3.

 - A stripe: the central stripe on the anal-fin; the proximal stripe (above it) is A+1 and the distal stripe (beneath) A-1.

 - D stripe: The submarginal dorsal-fin stripe.